 The Christian Tradition About the Synagogue Church

 According to Christian tradition, the Synagogue Church is built on the ruins of the ancient Nazareth synagogue where Jesus studied and prayed.
 In addition, it is where one Sabbath day Jesus went to preach.
 In two Gospels (Matthew 13:54-58, Mark 6:1-6), his fellow townspeople became angry with him.
 Because he was one of them, they did not trust him to have the authority to preach in that way and to perform miracles.
-He was amazed at their lack of faith and concluded that a prophet is not honored in his own home town.
+He was amazed at their lack of faith and concluded that a prophet is not honored in his own hometown.

-In Luke 4:14-30, the account differs: there, Jesus reads in Synagogue Church from Isaiah 61:1,2 and the worshippers are pleased.
+In Luke 4:14-30, the account differs: Jesus reads in Synagogue Church from Isaiah 61:1,2 and the worshippers are pleased.
 But he tells them that prophets are called to do their work in foreign places rather than at home; because they are not accepted in their own hometown.
 In doing this, he also implicitly declares himself as the Messiah.
-This sermon infuriates the listeners; who drag him to a cliff to throw him over; but he simply walks through the crowd and leaves.
+This sermon infuriates the listeners; who drag him to a cliff to throw him over, but he simply walks through the crowd and leaves.

 Little is known of the years Jesus spent in Nazareth, leading scholars to describe this time as “the hidden life” or “the silent years”.
-It is thus all the more significant for Christian visitors to find a lone place where such silence is broken – the Synagogue Church.
+It is thus all the more significant for Christian visitors to find a lonely place where such silence is broken – the Synagogue Church.